 Quick Summary

-The Defense Logistics Agency (DLA), on behalf of the United States Navy (USN), has issued a Request for Information (RFI) seeking innovative, cost-effective solutions for Defense Fuel Support Point (DFSP) management, infrastructure enhancement, and leveraging underutilized land and resources, specifically at DFSP Point Loma, CA, and potentially other Navy CONUS locations.
-This RFI is for information and planning purposes only, not a solicitation.
+The Defense Logistics Agency (DLA) Energy, on behalf of the United States Navy (USN), has issued a Request for Information (RFI), SPE603-26-R-5X32, seeking innovative, cost-effective solutions for managing Defense Fuel Support Points (DFSPs), enhancing bulk fuels infrastructure, and leveraging underutilized land and resources.
+This RFI is for information and planning purposes only, issued under 10 U.S.C. § 2667 (out lease authority), and does not constitute a solicitation.
 Responses are due May 29, 2026.

 Scope of Interest